Page created on June 3, 2021. Last updated on March 23, 2022 at 18:30

 Neuropathic tremor can occur in case of any neuropathy, like diabetic neuropathy.
 The clinical features are variable.

-Psychogenic tremor is caused by psychiatric disease and it’s characteristic for it that the clinical features change when the patient is distracted.
+Functional/psychogenic tremor is caused by psychiatric disease.
+The features do not correspond to any organic tremor, vary over time, and the clinical features change when the patient is distracted.

 Flapping tremor, also called asterixis, is due to hepatic or uraemic encephalopathy and involves a characteristic flapping motion of the hands.